After ANDI has finished scanning the page, all focusable/interactive elements will be given visual highlights.

 Focusable elements will be highlighted with an orange dashed outline (1 pixel thickness) signifying that some accessibility markup was found for the element.
-A tester should inspect these elements to determine if the Output is appropriate for its function and comparable to the on-screen text on the test page.
+A tester should inspect these elements to determine if the ANDI Output is appropriate for its context in the page.

 Focusable Elements with Danger Alert:

 If ANDI has found a high priority level Accessibility Alert associated with an element, the element will be highlighted with a red, dashed outline (3 pixel thickness).

 As a user navigates the test page ANDI will inspect the element that has focus or is hovered over with the mouse.
 The element being inspected is called the "Active Element" and will be highlighted with a pinkish-purple solid outline (4 pixel thickness).
 The Active Element's accessibility markup will be displayed in the Accessibility Components section and its text alternative computation (what a screen reader would say) will appear in the ANDI Output section.

 This section allows a user to see accessibility information for the Active Element.

 As an element on the page is focused on or hovered over, this section will be updated with information for that element.
 To prevent this section from updating on mouse hover, hold the shift key (Hover Lock).

 This section displays the Element tag name or role, Accessibility Components, ANDI Output, and any Alerts associated with the Active Element.

 Element Name / Role